 Conflict ensues when Lolo Benjamin which was played by Eddie Garcia finds out that his grandson (Vice) cannot continue the tradition because he is gay.
 But when Lolo Benjamin is captured by terrorists, the grandson enters the military and musters all his masculine strength to save his dear grandfather, and the rest of the war-torn country as well.

-Vice Ganda might be over exposure for me as everyday he made me laugh on SHOWTIME.
+Vice Ganda might be over exposed as we see her everyday.
 But his humor will always be original, unexpected and unique.
 In the movie what he did was he tried to be minimalist with occasional punch.
 It required him to do much of a facial expression.

 Im happy that Eddie Garcia is included in the movie.
 His presence and role made it more appealing and respectful.
 We all know that Eddie Garcia is Eddie Garcia.
 I can still laugh at his way of doing his signature jokes.
-So as to Jimmy Santos, my favorite since Oki Doki Dok.
-I would say I miss him for quite sometimes and glad when he appeared last time at Gandang Gabi Vice.
-His role as a scientist made the story more interesting as most of his creations were successful inventions on the time Benjamin Santos needed help.
+So as Jimmy Santos, my favorite since Oki Doki Dok.
+I would say I miss him for quite sometime and glad to see him at Gandang Gabi Vice.
+His role as a scientist made the story more interesting as most of his creations were successful inventions at the time Benjamin Santos needed help.
 Jimmy Santos should be given more exposure to comedy.
-These are the people needs more project.

 Supporting to the role of Benjamin Santos are DJ Durano, Vandolph Quizon, Carlos Agassi, Tutti Caringal, Kean Cipriano and Nikki Valdez.
 They are perfectly not overshadowing the underdog.
 Nikki’s role is very important as (trying not to spoil) she is one of Benjamin’s friend that helped the group.
 I cannot recall how many times these group made me laugh especially when they are already on the training camp and, the humor behind where they came from.
 They have very unique characters, minimalist but enough to make us laugh.